 Barbara remembers: In our earlier years – 1959/1960 – us three little Swanepoels would walk down Warden Street with Audrey and Monica Hastings, who lived in Warden Street back to back with our great-grandmother’s house at 13 Stuart Street.
 There at ‘Granny Bland’s house we would have high tea, scones or crumpets on the front veranda steps with our Grandmother Annie Bland, her sister Jessie Bell and Annie’s mother-in-law, Mary Bland, known as Granny Bland – a highlight of the week.

-They were not church-going folk, but Mom did enough church for all of them put together!
+They were not church-going folk, but it was OK, Mother Mary Methodist did enough church for all of them put together!
 Plus she did lots of Women’s Auxiliary and choir practice.
-I think ‘Women’s Auxiliary’ was probably started by the men to “keep ’em out of the pulpit”?
+I think ‘Women’s Auxiliary’ was probably started by the men to ‘keep ’em out of the pulpit?’
 We would happily wait with these friendly sinners for Mom to finish her church service and then join us.